luoq03/Final-Project-Coding-Three-Exploring-to-Machine-Intelligence/README.md

 ### Load the Dataset ###

-create the base directory
+Create the base directory
 ```
 BASE_DIR = '/kaggle/input/newnewnewnew/dcgan/'
 ```

-create a list which will contain all the dataset images
+Create a list which will contain all the dataset images

 ```
 image_paths = []